It’s that time of year again at the office! Holiday lights, pies in the break room, that end-of-year excitement... and boring holiday events.

 8. Have a Holiday Happy Hour

-Instead of having a holiday dinner, why not be a little more casual about it and plan a holiday happy hour?
+Why not plan a casual holiday happy hour?
 If you can swing it, open a tab at a festive spot for your team.
 If that's too pricey for you, find a place with good deals, throw on a Santa hat, and relax with your team.

-9. Make a Homemade Holiday Photobooth in Your Office
+9. Make a Holiday Photobooth in Your Office

 10. Go Ice Skating

 This fun activity brings everyone back to the holidays of their childhood.
 Can’t skate?
-Sipping hot chocolate and watching Rosalind from legal try not to fall is just as great.
+Sipping hot chocolate and living vicariously through your coworkers that can is a great option.

 12. Bring the Entertainment to You